Project Types in MOCO

 Control

 (1) Control of the current status in the project list.
-A click on this budget progress bar leads to the project report.
+Clicking on this budget progress bar leads to the project report.

-(2) Under "Hours," it shows how many hours you are over or under budget at the current time.
-Above the monthly graph (mouseover for hours + amount), there is a marker.
+(2) Under "Hours," it shows how many hours you are currently over or under budget.
+Above the monthly graphic (mouseover for hours + amount), there is a marker.
 Further down, the months are broken down in more detail with remaining amount and remaining hours.
 Planned hours are also visible and comparable.

 (3) The budget progress bar shows the cumulative budget including the current month, performed, and remaining.